glamstack/okta-sdk/README.md

 The URL of your Okta instance (ex. `https://mycompany.okta.com`) and API Token is specified in `config/glamstack-okta.php` using variables inherited from your `.env` file.

+The `config/glamstack-okta.php` configuration file is able to be overridden by passing in an array to the `connection_config` parameter during initialization of the SDK.
+See [Required Connection Configuration Parameters](#required-connection-configuration-parameters)

 The package is not intended to provide functions for every endpoint in the Okta API.

 We have taken a simpler approach by providing a universal `ApiClient` that can perform `GET`, `POST`, `PUT`, and `DELETE` requests to any endpoint that you find in the [Okta API documentation](https://developer.okta.com/docs/reference/core-okta-api/) and handles the API response, error handling, and pagination for you.